Nonlinear Regression

-Nonlinear regression is a regression in which the dependent or criterion variables are modeled as a non-linear function of model parameters and one or more independent variables.
+Nonlinear regression models the dependent or criterion variables as a non-linear function of model parameters and one or more independent variables.
+In this case, the relationship between the variables is not a straight line, but instead follows a more complex curve, requiring specialized techniques to analyze.
 There are several common models, such as Asymptotic Regression/Growth Model, which is given by:

 b1 + b2 * exp(b3 * x)